Alternative Energy Initiative

 The Red Deer College Alternative Energy Initiative promotes environmental stewardship through the application of sustainable and energy efficient technologies to reduce energy consumption.
-The Alternative Energy Initiative is part of RDC's larger, future-focused Green Energy Master Plan, which works to incorporate and develop alternative energy systems that will provide learning and innovation opportunities for students, industry and community partners while working also to reduce the College's overall carbon footprint.
+The initiative is part of RDC's larger, future-focused Green Energy Master Plan, which works to incorporate and develop alternative energy systems that will provide learning and innovation opportunities for students, industry, and community partners while working also to reduce the College's overall carbon footprint.

 Three Components of the Alternative Energy Initiative

 Generation of Alternative Energy: several facilities on the RDC main campus will have solar (photo-voltaic) panels installed, including the new Residence, the Alternative Energy Lab and the Gary W. Harris Canada Games Centre/Centre des Jeux du Canada Gary W. Harris.
-By the end of 2018, 3,645 panels will be installed in a range of conventional and non-conventional configurations, supporting learning about energy production and efficiency.
-In addition, a Combined Heat and Power Unit is planned, which will produce heat (hot water) to generate electricity.
-Once complete, the heat that would otherwise be wasted will be tied into the existing hot water distribution system and will be used for space heating in various locations of the main campus
+By early 2019, 4,190 panels will be installed across main campus in a range of conventional and non-conventional configurations, supporting learning about energy production and efficiency.
+In addition, a Combined Heat and Power Unit has been created to produce heat (hot water) to generate electricity.
+The heat that otherwise would have been wasted is tied into the existing hot water distribution system and is used for space heating in various locations of the main campus.

-Alternative Energy Lab: a new Alternative Energy Lab, currently under construction, that will serve as a data hub to increase knowledge and awareness about alternative energy technologies for students, industry and researchers
+Alternative Energy Lab: RDC's new Alternative Energy Lab, which officially opened in February 2019, serves as a teaching, research, and data hub to increase knowledge and awareness about alternative energy technologies for students, industry, and researchers.

 Part of a Larger Picture